zeek/spicy/doc/autogen/types/integer.rst

     Inverts the sign of the integer.

-.. spicy:operator:: integer::SignNeg int op:- t:uint op:
+.. spicy:operator:: integer::SignNeg uint op:- t:uint op:

     Inverts the sign of the integer.